splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 .. _compare-compare:

 ******************************************************************************************
- the Splunk platform and Splunk Observability Cloud
+ Extend the Splunk platform into observability with Splunk Observability Cloud
 ******************************************************************************************

 .. meta::